lidonis/Test-Desiderata/docs/index.md

 However, this trade-off is often justified by the increased reliability and maintainability of the tests.

 **Best Practice**: Use the "Boy Scout Rule": Leave the system in the same state as you found it.
 Clean up resources and reset global variables.

+### Composable

+Tests and underlying code should be designed in a way that allows different dimensions of variability to be tested independently and then combined.

+**Benefit**: Reduces the total number of tests needed by focusing on testing individual components and their interactions avoiding combinatorial growth.

+**Trade-off**: Requires additional effort and forethought during the initial implementation, which can increase complexity.

+**Best Practice**: Strive for modular code and use dependency injection.
+This allows you to swap components in and out easily, facilitating composability in tests.